jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 ```

-We can't change its state.
+We can't change their state.

 ```swift
 struct PlayerView: View {